All 10 John Legend Albums in Order of Release Date

 16. Never Break

-“Bigger Love” marks the eighth studio album by the renowned American singer-songwriter, John Legend, released on June 19, 2020, under Columbia Records.
-The album boasts chart-topping singles like “Conversations in the Dark,” “Actions,” “Bigger Love,” and “Wild.”
-Notably, it clinched the prestigious Grammy Award for Best R&B Album at the 63rd Annual Grammy Awards.
-Due to the challenging circumstances of the COVID-19 pandemic, the album’s promotion was adjusted, leading to a limited North American tour leg that commenced on September 1, 2021.
-This album is a testament to John Legend’s enduring musical prowess and his ability to captivate audiences with his soulful melodies.
+“Bigger Love” is the eighth studio album from the famous American singer-songwriter John Legend, which was released on June 19, 2020, under the label of Columbia Records.
+The album included the top singles: “Conversations in the Dark,” “Actions,” “Bigger Love,” and “Wild.”
+Notably, it was awarded Best R&B Album during the 63rd Annual Grammy Awards.
+The COVID-19 eluding circumstances revised the promotion of the album, which had a leg for North America starting on September 1, 2021.
+This album is just a testimony to the lasting musical stamina of John Legend and how he managed to grasp his audience with melodious soul in this album.

 8. Legend (2022)